xjmusic/xjmusic/README.md

   * SQL Database
   * Filesystem

-## craftworker
+## worker

-Fabricates a musical audio composite from source ideas and instrument-audio.
+**Craft** fabricates a musical audio composite from source ideas and instrument-audio.
 Built with Java, Guice, Tomcat, Maven.

 Depends on: